mstksg/advent-of-code-2020/reflections.md

     go p (Const x) = runParser p =<< x
 ```

-In the below, `go` is run between each matching field in the `Passport Parser`
+In the above, `go` is run between each matching field in the `Passport Parser`
 and the `Passport (Const (Maybe String))`, and the overall effect is that each
 string is run with the appropriate parser for its field.